Soterix Medical Neuronavigation

 TMS Neuronavigation (Essentials Version)

-TMS induces focused electrical current in desired brain regions via brief, time-varying magnetic fields produced by a coil, which is typically hand-held.
+TMS induces focused electrical current in desired brain regions via brief, time-varying magnetic fields produced by a coil which is typically hand-held.
 The precise and reliable positioning of this coil is not a trivial task.
 A millimeter displacement from a specified target location may potentially compromise your results.
 Further, no two brains are alike; therefore coil placement simply based on head shape alone (‘5cm rule’) or the International 10-20 EEG is often ineffective.
 The Neural Navigator navigation system provides unmatched precision in positioning the TMS coil over a specified target based on an individual’s MRI.
 Desired brain targets can be identified by manually selecting them or by combining with fMRI determined regions of activity in real time.

 TMS Neuronavigation